rajnistane/From-Orders-To-Reviews/README.md

 ## 📈Future Improvements

-Product Recommendation System: Build a recommendation system that analyzes customer purchase history and buying patterns to suggest relevant products to improve customer retention and overall sales performance.
+Product Recommendation System: A product recommendation model that analyzes customer purchase history and buying patterns to suggest relevant products with the goal to improve the 3.12% repeat buyer rate.

 ## 📱Contact
 Email: rajnistane9@gmail.com